dbt

 • Hubs: Contain the unique key of the entity they represent, as well as a hashed representation (as a surrogate key).
 Some example hubs for a typical DTC shop would potentially be h_customer, h_product, and h_payment.

-• Satellites: Contain the attributes, or descriptors, of an entity.
+• Satellites: Contain the attributes or descriptors of an entity.
 For a h_customer hub, a satellite could contain information like customer shipping address, email, NPS, etc.

 An image of a simplified overview of a data vault setup